Kota, Rajasthan: Airways

-Kota Airport, (IATA: KTU, ICAO: VIKO) is a civil airport serving Kota, Rajasthan, India.
-Spread over 447 acres, Kota Airport was originally built by the Royal family of the princely state of Kota and was taken over by the government in 1951.
+Kota Airport is a civil airport serving Kota, Rajasthan, India.
+Spread over 447 acres, Kota Airport was originally built by the royal family of the princely state of Kota and was taken over by the government in 1951.
 This Airport Also Known As Rajputana Airport.
 Originally serviced by Indian Airlines Dakota aircraft and later by Vayudoot and Jagson Airlines, shutdown of major industries and Kota becoming a major railway junction effected decreased demand for air transport and the withdrawal of the airlines.

 Kota Airport has had no scheduled services operating since 1999.
 The nearest international airport is Jaipur International Airport situated around 240 km away from Kota.

-Development of Greenfield airport at Kota: The representative of Rajasthan Government intimated that runway length of Existing Kota Airport is only 4000 ft., which restricts flight operations under RCS.
-A new Greenfield Airport is to be constructed in Kota.
-State Government has earmarked required land for this purpose.
-State Government has provided Meteorological Information of past 10 years and AAI has carried out pre- feasibility survey & provided its report to the State Government.
-Further, AAI has been requested twice to carry out Site and OLS Survey and to provide further course of action to be taken by the State Government, which is approved.
-Directions need to be issued to AAI for early completion of the same.
-For development of Greenfield airport at Kota, 1250 Acres of land acquired by the State Government and handed over to AAI for development of New Greenfield Airport.
+The development of Kota greenfield airport has been approved 15 kilometres outside of the city.

 Sports

 The city is home to Jay Kaylon Cricket Stadium located in Nayapura area.
 Among several matches, six Ranji Trophy matches have been played in the stadium.
 The stadium also hosted RCL T20 2016, an inter state cricket league with six participating teams.
 Kota has majority of sports teams like Cricket, Football, Hockey, Basketball, Badminton, Shooting, Table Tennis, and Lawn Tennis.